pksunkara/reign/reign_view/README.md

-Reign View is a component based templating library for Rust inspired by [Vue.js](https://vuejs.org) templates.
+Reign View is a component based HTML templating library for Rust inspired by [Vue.js](https://vuejs.org) templates.

 This library makes using templates as easy as pie.